open-rmf/rmf-cloud-tools/roles/wireguard/wg_server/example/README.md

 ```

 ## Results ( Under default configurations )
-A folder `wireguard_ws` should be created on your `central` home folder with generated wireguard configurations.
+A folder `wireguard_ws` should be created on your `controller` home folder with generated wireguard configurations.

 The `server_0` device should have a working wireguard server configuration.
 To be able to test this setup more fully, we should now add clients.
 You can find this in the `roles/wireguard/wg_client` folder.